 - Lost income and benefits that the deceased might have earned had they lived

 - Loss of the deceased’s protection, care, and assistance in running the household

-You could also receive punitive damages if the responsible party was especially negligent and showed “a conscious disregard for the safety of others.”
+You could also receive punitive damages if the responsible party was especially negligent, lacked “duty of care”, and showed “a conscious disregard for the safety of others.”
 This is extra money awarded to victims by the court as a punishment for bad behavior.

 Central Virginia's Top Rated Personal

 Injury Lawyers 804-250-5050

 What Role Does the Insurance Company Play in Wrongful Death Claims?